Stanford Mobile Inquiry-based Learning Environment: History

 SMILE was first developed with the help of Seeds of Empowerment (Seeds), a global non-profit 501(c)(3) organization founded in 2009 by Dr. Paul Kim.
 Since 2009, the NGO has helped pilot studies test the software around the world, including in countries such as South Africa, United Arab Emirates, Ghana, and Tanzania.

 Kim and his research assistants at Stanford University were the main contributors to the initial technical design of SMILE.
 The PocketSchool research study investigated a portable ad-hoc network solution that enabled a multi-user interactive learning environment in areas where resources such as electricity or access to the Internet is limited.
 This research was part of multiple projects affiliated with Stanford's interdisciplinary Programmable Open Mobile Internet supported by National Science Foundation.

 SMILE was further developed by GSE-IT at the Graduate School of Education of Stanford University, and partnering organizations such as Edify.
 The license of trademarks, software, hardware, and technical design remains with the Office of Technology Licensing (OTL) at Stanford University.

 SMILE has been listed as one of the most innovative tools for the schools of tomorrow by International Commission on Financing Global Education Opportunity, chaired by Gordon Brown, former Prime Minister of United Kingdom, in its 2016 report.

+SMILE has been cited in discussions of global digital inclusion because of its emphasis on low-cost hardware, offline functionality, and context-sensitive design.
+The system’s ad-hoc networking capability allows classrooms without reliable electricity or broadband connectivity to participate in inquiry-based digital learning activities.
+This focus on accessibility aligns SMILE with broader initiatives aimed at expanding digital learning opportunities in underserved regions and contributes to ongoing debates about sustainable, equitable educational technology models.